Warren G. Harding: Extramarital affairs

 Harding had an extramarital affair with Carrie Fulton Phillips of Marion, which lasted about 15 years before ending in 1920.
 The affair was revealed when Harding biographer Francis Russell, while researching his book in 1963, discovered letters from Harding to Phillips.
 The letters were donated to the Ohio Historical Society, and some there wanted the letters destroyed to preserve what remained of Harding's reputation.
 A lawsuit ensued, with Harding's heirs claiming copyright over the letters.
 The case was ultimately settled in 1971, with the letters donated to the Library of Congress.
 They were sealed until 2014, but before their opening, historians used copies at the Western Reserve Historical Society (Kenneth W. Duckett Papers) and in Russell's papers at the University of Wyoming.
 Russell concluded from the letters that Phillips was the love of Harding's life—"the enticements of his mind and body combined in one person," but historian Justin P. Coffey in his 2014 review of Harding biographies criticizes him for "obsess[ing] over Harding's sex life."

 Harding fathered Elizabeth Ann Blaesing out of wedlock with his mistress Nan Britton.
 In 2015, DNA testing proved Blaesing was his daughter.
 Harding had vigorously denied paternity.
 According to family lore, he was infertile and could not have fathered a child, having suffered from mumps in childhood, and his siblings, nieces, and nephews maintained this position for 90 years.

 In 1927, Britton, who was also from Marion, published The President's Daughter, writing that Harding had fathered her child Elizabeth Ann Blaesing.
 The book, which was dedicated to "all unwedded mothers" and "their innocent children whose fathers are usually not known to the world", was sold, like pornography, door-to-door, wrapped in brown paper.
 Harding's reputation had deteriorated since his death in 1923, and many believed Britton.
 The public was tantalized by salacious details such as Britton's claim that the two had sex in a closet near the Oval Office, with Secret Service agents posted to ward off intruders.

 Despite being widely believed, Britton lost a libel lawsuit against a rebuttal of her book.
 She said that Harding had provided child support of $500 per month for the daughter he never met, but that she had destroyed romantic correspondence from him at his request.
 Writing before Britton's claim was verified, Russell believed it unquestioningly, while Dean, having reviewed Britton's papers at University of California, Los Angeles (UCLA), regarded it as unproven.

-Sinclair suggested that a harsher standard was applied to Harding than to Grover Cleveland, who was elected president in 1884, although it was known he had a mistress and may have fathered a son out of wedlock.
+Sinclair suggested that a harsher standard was applied to Harding than to Grover Cleveland, who was elected president in 1884 even though it was known that he had a mistress and might have fathered a child out of wedlock.